tientle/IDS-706-Assignment-2-Data-Analysis/README.md

 6. Converted 'RestaurantsPriceRange2' to a numeric variable

 Missing values were kept where appropriate because the absence of a characteristic in Yelp's data doesn't necessarily mean that the restaurant doesn't have that characteristic.

+As part of making the analysis more reproducible, the filtering and cleaning steps were refactored into reusable functions.
+These functions are also tested independently in the project's test suite.

 ### Machine Learning